-- Acquisition, repair, improvement, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are in place and will be retained in the same use without change in size, or capacity of more than 20%. - Special projects directed toward the removal of material and architectural barriers that restrict the mobility of and accessibility to elderly and disabled persons. - Rehabilitation of buildings and improvements when the following conditions are met: - o For residential properties with one to four units: - The density is not increased beyond four units; - The land use is not changed; and - If the building is located in a floodplain or in a wetland, the footprint of the building is not increased. - o For multi-family residential buildings (with more than four units): - Unit density is not changed more than 20%; - The project does not involve changes in land use from residential to non-residential; and - The estimated cost of rehabilitation is less than 75% of the total estimated replacement cost after rehabilitation. - o For non-residential structures including commercial, industrial and public buildings: - The facilities and improvements are in place and will not be changed in size or capacity by more than 20%; and - The activity does not involve a change in land use, e.g., from commercial to industrial, from non-residential to residential, or from one industrial use to another. - An individual action on up to four-family dwelling where there is a maximum of four units on any one site.
+- Acquisition, repair, improvement, reconstruction, or rehabilitation of public facilities and improvements (other than buildings) when the facilities and improvements are in place and will be retained in the same use without change in size, or capacity of more than 20%. - Special projects directed toward the removal of material and architectural barriers that restrict the mobility of and accessibility to elderly and disabled persons. - Rehabilitation of buildings and improvements when the following conditions are met: - For residential properties with one to four units: - The density is not increased beyond four units; - The land use is not changed; and - If the building is located in a floodplain or in a wetland, the footprint of the building is not increased. - \circ For multi-family residential buildings (with more than four units): - Unit density is not changed more than 20%; - The project does not involve changes in land use from residential to non-residential; and - The estimated cost of rehabilitation is less than 75% of the total estimated replacement cost after rehabilitation.

+- For non-residential structures including commercial, industrial and public buildings: - The facilities and improvements are in place and will not be changed in size or capacity by more than 20%; and - The activity does not involve a change in land use, e.g., from commercial to industrial, from non-residential to residential, or from one industrial use to another. - An individual action on up to four-family dwelling where there is a maximum of four units on any one site.
 Individual action refers to new construction, development, demolition, acquisition, disposition or refinancing (does not include rehabilitation which is covered previously).
 The units can be four one-unit buildings or one four-unit building or any combination in-between; - An individual action on a project of five or more housing units developed on scattered sites when the sites are more than 2,000 feet apart and there are not more than four housing units on any one site; - Acquisition (including leasing) or disposition of or equity loans on an existing structure, or acquisition (including leasing) of vacant land provided that the structure or land acquired, financed, or disposed of will be retained for the same use. - Combinations of the above activities.

 Categorical Exclusion Converted to Exemption 24 CFR §§58.34(a)(12) and 58.35(a) HUD regulations at §58.34(a)(12) permit some projects to convert from a Categorically Excluded project to Exempt status.
 The Grant Recipient must first carefully determine that none of the statutory requirements under Section 58.5 apply to the project.
 The Environmental Preparer will select the appropriate Basis for Determination on the Environmental Review Checklist if the project can be converted to exempt under Section 58.34(a)(12).
+Cleared activities included in the review are considered exempt from the time of conversion onward.
+If any compliance factor is marked "yes" for "Are formal compliance steps required" OR "Are mitigation steps required," on the Environmental Review Checklist, the review may not convert to Exempt.